Configuring Database Search for Primo VE

 -

-Make sure that the Creates DB Categories File job (Admin > Monitor Jobs > Scheduled tab) under the Discovery filter is enabled to allow the system to update the record's categories for discovery in Primo VE.
+Ensure that the Creates DB Categories File job (Admin > Monitor Jobs > Scheduled tab) under the Discovery filter is activated to allow the system to update the record's categories for discovery in Primo VE.
 This job is scheduled to run daily.
+For more details, see Scheduled Jobs in Alma.

 Element | Description |